The Curve of Constant Area - A Logue Aug 2016

 Where I'm headed with this is wondering whether there's some clever way to use something like the CCA to find those points of intersection.
 Unlike modulo division, multiplying two prime factors doesn't throw any information away.
 That's the thing I haven't been able to get out of my head.

-A deterministic solution to the factoring problem may not exist, but it sure feels like all the parts are there to be able to come up with some fourth order equations that those intersection points pop out of.
-I think there's a good chance that someone has already figured out an approach to this problem that works, only they're not talking.
+A deterministic solution to the factoring problem may not exist, but it does seem like some of the parts are there to be able to come up with some faster algorithms for finding those intersection points or reducable fractions.

 As of August 25 2016, google returns seven (7) results for "curve of constant area".
-I found that pretty surprising, and thought I should try to increase it to eight (8) since it's related to the majority of cryptography as we know it and probably to alien civilizations and Donald Trump's hair as well.
+I found that pretty surprising, and thought I should try to increase it to eight (8) since it's related to the majority of cryptography as we know it.
 If you've figured out how to factor products of two large prime numbers, let me know so I can stop thinking about it.

 00020406081012141618202224262830323436384042444648505254565860 00 03 06 09 12 15 18 21 24 27 30 33 36 39 42 45 48 51 54 57 60 00 04 08 12 16 20 24 28 32 36 40 44 48 52 56 60 00 05 10 15 20 25 30 35 40 45 50 55 60 00 06 12 18 24 30 36 42 48 54 60 00 07 14 21 28 35 42 49 56 63 00 08 16 24 32 40 48 56 64 00 09 18 27 36 45 54 63 00 10 20 30 40 50 60 00 11 22 33 44 55 00 12 24 36 48 00 13 26 39 00 14 28 00 15